Sabicool/Sabicool.github.io/content/about/index.md

 +++
 title = "About"
-description = "Everything you need to know about me" author = "Sabiqul Hoque" date = "2021-06-01" layout = "about"
+description = "Everything I will let you know about me" author = "Sabiqul Hoque" date = "2021-06-01" layout = "about"
 +++

-# About
 I'm a 3rd year medical student studying in Australia.
 Saying this, my interests are not just limited to medicine and so this blog exists as a way for me to explore my own thoughts and showcase different insights on different interests of mine.
 My interests include (though, not limited to): ethics, sciences, mathematics, productivity and workflow, programming and philosophy.

 ## What I'm working on